rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > being done.
 Those contributing new code will likely face diff problems than
 > those who mainly review or coordinate work.

-### What sort of work did you want to be focused on?
+### The type of work I did in the Rust project was exactly what I wanted to be working on.

-Free Form.
+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

 > **justification**
 >
-> Useful in identifying how satisified our past contributors were with their
+> Useful in identifying how satisified our contributors are with the work
-> work and may help identify sources of contributor attrition.
+> they're currently doing or if we should be helping them branch out into new
+> areas / achieve new goals.
+>
+> This was one of the best received questions during the pre-survey interviews
+> and seemed to elicited thoughtful answers.

 ### My experience contributing to the Rust Project was positive.